Nonlocal Josephson diode effect in minimal Kitaev chains: Efficiency of the nonlocal Josephson diode at finite onsite energies

-\textit{\textbf{S3. }Efficiency of the nonlocal Josephson diode at finite onsite energies}.---To further support the robustness of the nonlocal Josephson diode effect presented in Fig.\,\ref{Fig4}, here we explore the sensitivity of the quality factor $\eta_{\rm L}$ under variations of the onsite energies $\varepsilon_{\alpha}$.
+To further support the robustness of the nonlocal Josephson diode effect presented in Fig.\,\ref{Fig4}, here we explore the sensitivity of the quality factor $\eta_{\rm L}$ under variations of the onsite energies $\varepsilon_{\alpha}$.
 This is presented in Fig.\,\ref{Fig3EM}(a,b), where we show $\eta_{\rm L}$ as a function of $\phi_{\rm R}$ when the onsite energies of the first QD of the left and right chains take finite values, while in Fig.\,\ref{Fig3EM}(b,c) we consider the case when both onsite energies of the left and right chains are nonzero and equal.
 The quality factors exhibit a slightly greater robustness against variations of a single onsite energy [Fig.\,\ref{Fig3EM}(a,b)], achieving values close to $20\%$ for detuning values of $\epsilon_{1}/\Delta=0.5$.
 When both QD energies of the outer chains equally large, the quality factors degrade faster than when a single QD has a nonzero energy; see Fig.\,\ref{Fig3EM}(c,d).

 While these QD energies seem to be detrimental, it is worth noting that they also bring additional functionality for the nonlocal Josephson diode.
 To see this, we first notice that the polarity of the diode, reflected in the sign of $\eta_{\rm L}$, is highly controllable by the phase across the junction between the middle and right chains $\phi_{\rm R}$.
 The diode's polarity is also determined by strength of ETC and CAR, as observed in Fig.\,\ref{Fig3EM}.
 Notably, the nonzero values of the onsite energies in the outer chains have the capability to change the diode's polarity around $\phi_{\rm R}=\pi$.
 Depending on whether a single $\epsilon_{1}$ or both $\epsilon_{1,2}$ energies are varied, the change in the diode's polarity can be fast or slow, respectively.
 Since the QD energies are expected to be tunable by means of gates \cite{dvir2023realization}, $\epsilon_{1,2}$ add important control of the nonlocal Josephson diode effect discussed here.